starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ``find_element()``
 ******************

-Returns the pointer to an element in an array whose value matches a specified value.
+Returns the pointer to an element in an array whose value matches a specified key.
 The function uses a hint, whereby the prover arrives at the correct element and then the Cairo code verifies that it is correct.
-The function has the ability to receive the index of that element, which saves proving time.
+The function has the ability to receive the index of that element via a hint, which saves proving time.
 The function requires the implicit argument ``range_check_ptr``.
 Note that if the array contains multiple elements with the requested key, the function may return a pointer to any of them.